hzlsaber/So-Fake/README.md

 [Bei Peng](https://beipeng.github.io/), [Xiaowei Huang](https://cgi.csc.liv.ac.uk/~xiaowei/), [Guangliang Cheng](https://sites.google.com/view/guangliangcheng/homepage)

+Welcome to our work **So-Fake**, for social media forgery images detection.

+In this work, we propose:

+> ✅ **One Dataset:** **So-Fake-Set:** A large-scale, diverse dataset tailored for social media image forgery detection!
+>
+> ✅ **One Benchmark: So-Fake-OOD:** A challenging out-of-distribution benchmark built from real-world Reddit content.
+>
+> ✅ **One Method: So-Fake-R1:** A unified, explainable vision-language framework optimized via reinforcement learning.
+>

 ## Abstract
 Recent advances in AI-powered generative models have enabled the creation of increasingly realistic synthetic images, posing significant risks to information integrity and public trust on social media platforms.
 While robust detection frameworks and diverse, large-scale datasets are essential to mitigate these risks, existing academic efforts remain limited in scope: current datasets lack the diversity, scale, and realism required for social media contexts, while detection methods struggle with generalization to unseen generative technologies.